 Average Annual Cost: $4,813

-Houston Community College has a fabulous interior design program that adapts to the needs of students for a future-proof education.
-After completing your program, you’ll be able to excel in your desired career field of designing interior spaces.
+Houston Community College has a fabulous interior design degree program that adapts to the needs of students for a future-proof education.
+After completing your interior design education, you’ll be able to excel in your desired career field of designing interior spaces.
 Students will know how to communicate designing concepts, develop high-quality presentations, and apply critical thinking to solve design problems.